yadavmayank742/CS744-DECS-Project/README.md

 ### Prerequisites

-However this project is built on Kali 6.8.11-1kali2 so the release for this project can work on any 64 bit Debian distributions.
+However this project is built on Kali Linux 6.8.11-amd64 so the release for this project can work on any 64 bit Debian distributions.
+However we are planning to create a configuration for Windows in further releases

 On the OS you need:
 1) gnu make